Overslung or Underslung Trailer Springs?

 1. Trailer Frame Height

-The first effect is in the illustration below.
+The first effect is trailer height, as in the illustration below.
 This side view shows 3 situations: Each has an axle, springs, wheel and a frame beam.
-(All parts are the same size, in different order.)
+(For purposes of the image, all parts are the same size, in different order.)
 The left image shows a drop axle with underslung springs.
-The middle one shows a straight axle with underslung springs.
+The middle one shows a straight axle with underslung trailer springs.
 Finally, the right one is also a straight axle, this time with Overslung springs.
-These are the same 3 situations as the 3D image above.
+These are the same 3 situations as in the 3D image above.

 The big effect is the height of the frame beam with respect to the ground.
 Assuming the deck attaches to the frame, then the real essence is deck height.
-Drop axles are a great way to lower a deck, especially with underslung trailer springs.
+Drop axles are a great way to lower a trailer deck, especially with underslung trailer springs.
 The opposite is true for raising the deck, and the effect is big.
 The drop axle gives a 4″ vertical change.
 The Overslung versus Underslung accounts for 6.5″ in this example.
-(That amount changes with different axle sizes and spring stacks.)
+(That amount changes with different axle sizes and spring stacks, but it is typical.)

-Why would you want to raise the deck that much?
+Why would you want to raise a trailer deck that much?

 2. Clearance

 While there are many reasons to want a higher deck, the most common is for clearance.
 This can be clearance for the axle to the frame, or to accommodate oversize tires.
-Sometimes it’s by design so the trailer bed is high — like with a deck-over style trailer.
+Sometimes it’s by design so the trailer bed is over the wheels — like with a deck-over style trailer.

 Total ground clearance does not change as the deck goes up because the axle beam is still there.
-Ground clearance does change with a drop axle compared to a straight one, but not with overslung or underslung trailer springs.
+However, it can drastically improve ingress and exit angles like for an off-road trailer.
+On the other hand, ground clearance does change with a drop axle comparing to a straight one, 4″ lower.
+Actual ground clearance does NOT with overslung or underslung trailer springs, because the axle is the low point.

 For some trailers, a low deck height is important for loading and access.
-For other trailers, the clearance is more important.
-The overslung or underslung trailer springs give us options for both goals.
+For other trailers, the underside clearance is more important.
+The overslung or underslung trailer springs give us options for both of these goals.

 3. Stability

 Another part to stability is the direction of forces and compliance in the system.
 To illustrate, let’s look back at the 3 axles in the images above.
 When forces are purely vertical, like steady state on a smooth road, then there is no real difference for stability in any of the configurations.
-However, the smooth road condition is not the only one.
+However, the smooth road condition is not always what we find when towing.
+So, let’s look at Dynamics next.

 Dynamic Forces

-When the forces are not purely vertical, like hitting a bump, a dip, or braking, the 3 configurations are not equal.
-Look at just the center image above — the straight axle with underslung trailer springs.
-If you think of the wheel and axle as the place braking and bounce forces come into the system, then the ends of the spring (where they mount to the trailer frame) are the anchors.
+When the forces are NOT purely vertical, like hitting a bump or braking, the 3 spring configurations are not equal.
+Look at the center image above — straight axle with underslung trailer springs.
+Think of the wheel as the place braking and bounce forces come into the system, then the ends of the spring (where they mount to the trailer frame) are the anchors.

 If the excitement forces are horizontal, then the spring ends and axle are sort of in a straight line.
 That makes the triangle from front spring mount to axle to rear spring mount very shallow.
 See the graphic below.